 Dog Barks But Wags With Tail

-To us humans, these two emotions seem conflicting when in fact (like mentioned above) they are perfectly within the spectrum of a dog’s communication repertoire.
+To us humans, these two emotions seem conflicting when in fact (as mentioned above) they are perfectly within the spectrum of a dog’s communication repertoire.

 A quick, broad tail waggle can mean high arousal, often paired with barking when strangers approach the property.
 This is the classic “The dog’s barking but wagging his tail at the same time”.